charan2717/Write-IT/README.md

 - Make sure that the requirements in the source code are installed
 - Open command Prompt and use this
-- "File path location" --noconfirm --onefile --windowed --name "Write it V-2a(You can change the name)" notes_app.py
+- "File path location" --noconfirm --onefile --windowed --name "Write-It(You can change the name)" notes_app.py

 ## News

-- The exe file is still considered to be a beta version becuase there are bugs that needs to be solved.
+- The exe file is released as its first official version.
+Any Bugs and Fixes to be made let us know
 - Another few features are also needed to be added.
 - If anyone is willing to help in this project.
 Mail : charanachanta2@gmail.com.